jeevan243/jeevan243/README.md

 </div>

-### <div align="center">I'm a full-stack web developer with a passion for coding💻.
+### <div align="left">I'm a full-stack web developer with a passion for coding💻.
 As simple versions, I've worked on cloning websites using HTML, CSS, and JavaScript.
 Express, Node.js, and MongoDB were all used in a few of the projects I worked on.
 I've gotten some experience with it.
 I'm looking for a chance to learn something new.</div>